Who we are and what we're trying to do.

-Patch of the Planet is run by Dina, Neil and our daughter, in close collaboration with a collection of hens, ducks, sheep, microbes and plants.
+Patch of the Planet is run by three of us - Dina, Neil and our daughter.
+It's a family project run in close collaboration with a collection of hens, sheep, soil life and plants.

 We have been together a fair while.
 As well as achieving some things things we're individually pleased with, we also jointly ran a successful garden design company in the North West.
 It used permaculture principles to create domestic gardens that supported wildlife as well as people.
 That company was called Patch of the Planet, a name we carried to our own patch right here.